MatagTheGame/matag-the-game/game/README.md

 #### Run application tests

 Application tests span the entire SpringBootApplication and open browser to hit the server.
-They run against HtmlUnit on Travis but can be run against ChromeDriver locally.
+They run against HtmlUnit on CI but can be run against ChromeDriver locally.

 You may want to change the following options in IntelliJ for all of your tests:
  - Run -> Edit Configuration -> Templates -> JUnit -> VM Options